khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 - Use concise language that conveys what happens when the button is activated.
 - Use [sentence case](/content/punctuation).
+- Consider appending an ellipsis (…) to the button label text when the action will require additional input from the user before final completion.
 - Try not to use text-only and icon-only buttons in the same context.

 #### Icons